 Nirvikalpa, Savikalpa and Sahaja Samadhi.
 What’s the Difference?

-Some books say nirvikalpa-samadhi is the best type of mind-state to assimilate Self-Knowledge.
+Some books say nirvikalpa-samadhi is the best fame of mind to assimilate Self-Knowledge.
 Others argue it's savikalpa-samadhi.
 While Ramana Maharshi says it's sahaja-samadhi.
-Clarify please…
+Clarify please.

 Nirvikalpa-Samadhi